 From elegant Winelands’ bistros and excellent Northern Suburb gems to inner city speakeasy-meet-tapas spaces, there is something on the list for every kind of food lover to enjoy.

 Located at the beautiful La Paris Estate – famed for its weddings and event functions – this still-new addition to Franschhoek is arguably one of the loveliest places we’ve eaten at in recent years.

 The bistro offers elegant, airy and chic indoor spaces, as well as gorgeous outdoor seating on the porch and beneath protective, sprawling oaks.
 Inside, it is tastefully decked out with lush plants, soft colour tones, wooden and wicker furniture.
 Aside from the standard seating inside, there is also both a suave, well-stocked bar and corner lounge area for guests to enjoy.

 The food, made up of sizeable, quality portions, tastes as good as it looks and the service throughout is polite, efficient and quick, making for a pleasurable experience all-round.
-I had the well-priced gourmet The New Yorker artisanal sandwich (R95) on sourdough bread with wedge-like chips, and both my boyfriend and I opted for the oh-so-fresh, squeezed orange juice (R20).
+I had the well-priced gourmet The New Yorker artisanal sandwich (R95) on sourdough bread with wedge-like chips, and both my friend and I opted for the oh-so-fresh, squeezed orange juice (R20).

 On weekends, bookings are strongly advised, though it’s a good idea to book ahead whenever you plan to visit.

 While you’re there, be sure to check out the adjoining deli, which offers plenty of mouth-watering treats (their cakes look absolutely divine and are available for order online), fresh produce and bottled gems too!